-1.161 OFFICE HOURS; LOCATION WHERE FILINGS MAY BE SUBMITTTED
+1.161 OFFICE HOURS; LOCATION WHERE FILINGS MAY BE SUBMITTED

-- (1) Grant County Circuit Court office hours are 8:00 a.m. to 12:00 noon and 1:00 p.m. to 5:00 p.m., Monday through Friday, excluding holidays.
-The office is located on the 2nd floor of the Grant County Courthouse, 201 S. Humbolt, Canyon City, Oregon. - (2) Harney County Circuit Court office hours are 8:00 a.m. to 12:00 noon and 1:00 p.m. to 5:00 p.m., Monday through Friday, excluding holidays.
-The office is located on the 2nd floor of the Harney County Courthouse, 450 N. Buena Vista Ave., Burns, Oregon.
+- Grant County Circuit Court office hours are 8:00 a.m. to 5:00 p.m., Monday through Friday, excluding holidays.
+The office is located on the 2nd floor of the Grant County Courthouse, 201 S. Humbolt, Canyon City, Oregon. - Harney County Circuit Court office hours are 8:00 a.m. to 5:00 p.m., Monday through Friday, excluding holidays.
+The office is located on the 2nd floor of the Harney County Courthouse, 450 N. Buena Vista Ave., Burns, Oregon. - 3) Hours are subject to change without notice due to staffing needs of the court.